 No - due to safety reasons all jewellery including rings, necklaces etc. will need to be removed.
 If you cannot remove any items they must be taped over.
 John will have tape that can be used by the students if required.

 Do I have to complete any documentation before I can train?

 After your first session you will be requested to complete a membership form so that we have your contact details etc, and to keep you informed about Ashridge Karate Academy.
 This document also contains any information about injuries you may have and your consent to train at the club.

 Do classes run throughout the year?

 Yes, classes run throughout the year, including most of the the school holidays except for August, Christmas and Instructor holidays.
-There may be times when the class is cancelled such as for instructor illness or holiday - in which case you will be informed by Sensei John.
+There may be times when the class is cancelled such as for instructor illness - in which case you will be informed by Sensei John.
 Make sure you 'Like' us on Facebook or follow us on Twitter for updates and reminders as well - as well as the WhatsApp group.

-Ideally, all students arrive at around 7:30pm ready for the class to begin at 7:45pm.
+Ideally, all students arrive at around 7:20pm ready for the class to begin at 7:30pm.
 If you encounter difficulties arriving on time, you can join the class by waiting for the instructor to acknowledge your presence, then joining the class.
-Please discuss with Sensei John if you have any issues with timings.
+Please discuss with Sensei John if you have any challenges with timings.